Hestia-Arc/movie_discovery_appHNG/README.md

 <h3 align="center">A Movie Discovery Application</h3>

   <p align="center">
-    A movie discovery application, where user can see the top rated movies, see details about each one and search for a movie by title.
+    A movie discovery application, where user can discover top rated movies, see details about each one and search for a movie by title.
     <br />
     <a href="https://github.com/Hestia-Arc/movie_discovery_app_hngx"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/Hestia-Arc/movie_discovery_app_hngx">View Demo</a>
+    <a href="https://movie-discovery-app-hng.vercel.app/">View Demo</a>
     ·
     <a href="https://github.com/Hestia-Arc/movie_discovery_app_hngx/issues">Report Bug</a>
     ·